Premature Vaccine Launch Has Deadly Repercussions

 WHO eventually changed its recommendation.
 The agency now says the vaccine is safe only for children who have had a prior dengue infection.

 By the time Sanofi acknowledged this problem with the vaccine, about 800,000 Philippine children had been vaccinated.
-The Sanofi study found that more than 100,000 of them had never been infected with dengue and should not have received the shot, according to WHO's revised recommendation.
+The Sanofi study estimated that more than 100,000 of them had never been infected with dengue and should not have received the shot, according to WHO's revised recommendation.

 Given the concerns by Halstead and the initial unknowns about the vaccine's safety, Philippine parents should have been warned about a potential risk, says Dr. Isabel Rodriguez at the University of California, San Francisco.